Minimax Adaptive Estimation for Finite Sets of Linear Systems: CONCLUSIONS

 \section{CONCLUSIONS}

-We stated the Minimax criterion for output prediction, where the dynamics belong to a finite set of linear systems, and proposed a minimax estimation strategy.
-The strategy can be implemented as a convex program and the resulting estimate is a weighted interpolation of Kalman filter estimates.
-We showed in a numerical example that the estimator performs on par with a standard Multiple Model adaptive estimator.
+We stated the minimax criterion for output prediction, where the dynamics belong to a finite set of linear systems and proposed a minimax estimation strategy.
+The strategy can be implemented as a convex program, and the resulting estimate is a weighted interpolation of Kalman filter estimates.
+We showed in a numerical example how to apply the theoretical results to compute the worst-case gain from disturbances to error for any multi-model estimation algorithm online and how to generate estimates that minimize the said gain.

+By running a minimax estimator in parallel to another estimator, we can measure the worst-case performance level of the other estimator.
+A large difference in performance levels indicates that the nominal estimator may be highly sensitive to errors in the noise model.